 Every year, parents trust Mount Nittany Health physicians with the most important people in their lives: their children.

 Sometimes it's a simple case of the sniffles or just making sure vaccinations are up to date before that first day of school.
-Other times a visit to the Medical Center means a broken bone or some stitches.
+Other times, a visit to the Medical Center means a broken bone or some stitches.
+Regardless, our team of provides are here help your children stay healthy.

 Emergency and Inpatient Care